Qovery/Replibyte/website/docs/guides/5-delete-a-dump.md

 ---
-title: V. Delete a dataset
+title: V. Delete a dump
 sidebar_position: 6
 ---

-# Delete a dataset
+# Delete a dump

-The `backup delete` command comes with 3 differents deleting strategies.
+The `backup delete` command comes with 3 different deleting strategies.

-1. Delete a backup by it's name
+1. Delete a backup by its name
 2. Delete backups older than a specified number of days
 3. Keep only a maximum number of backups